Document Guide — Employment Certificate

 DOLE · Bureau of Immigration Route B

-Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow May be similar to Singapore and New Zealand where requested by the receiving authority Notary public May be needed depending on the receiving authority and document purpose Legal basis DOLE (Department of Labor and Employment) and Bureau of Immigration may request employment verification for work permit and work visa applications (Hague Convention member since May 14, 2019) Validity period Within 6 months of issuance
+Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow Route B sequence is checked where the receiving authority requests apostille, notarization, authentication, or a notarized employer-issued document.
+Notary public May be needed depending on the receiving authority and document purpose Legal basis DOLE (Department of Labor and Employment) and Bureau of Immigration may request employment verification for work permit and work visa applications.
+Apostille, notarization, authentication, or notarized employer-issued document requirements should be confirmed against written instructions.
+Validity period The certificate itself has no uniform statutory expiration.
+The receiving authority may require a recently issued employer certificate or set its own validity window.
+We check the issuance date backwards from the final submission date, together with the receiving authority's written instructions.

 Common use cases Alien Employment Permit (AEP) employment verification · 9G Pre-Arranged Employment Visa · SRRV (Special Resident Retiree's Visa) · Philippines subsidiary establishment parent-company employment proof